Horse64/old-core.horse64.org/docs/Design.md

 Horse64 was designed as an alternative to the popular **Python** scripting language.
-It shares the striving for readable, simple syntax, and beginner-friendly design, while attempting to cut down on some of the unnecessary flexibility for the sake of being easier to manage in big projects.
+It shares the striving for readable, simple syntax, and beginner-friendly design, while attempting a more grounded design with more stability for bigger projects.

 It's intended main usage is productive work on backend services, end-user applications, and terminal tools.
 It works for multimedia